Staghorn Sumac (Rhus typhina)

 FAQs

-A staghorn shrub refers to the multi-stemmed growth form of the Staghorn Sumac, known for its textured branches.
+What is a Staghorn Shrub?
+A staghorn shrub refers to the multi-stemmed growth habit of Staghorn Sumac, known for its textured branches.

-A sumac stem is the thick, fuzzy branch that gives Staghorn Sumac its unique texture.
+What is a Sumac Stem?
+A sumac stem is the thick, fuzzy branch that gives Staghorn Sumac its distinctive texture.